Home Β» Blog Β» Painting Tips Β» Understanding Complementary Colors for Beginners

 Using Complementary Colors

-Now that you have some understanding of what complementary colors are let’s see how you can use complementary colors in your painting.
+Now that you understand complementary colors let’s see how you can use them in your painting.

 Toning Down a Color with Its Complement